 Release management is an important process in the ITIL Service Transition stage of the ITIL lifecycle.
-ITIL foundation training discusses the release management process in detail.
-To fully understand why release management is so important, it is necessary to understand what a release unit is.
+ITIL foundation training discusses this process in detail.
+To fully understand why it is so important, it is necessary to understand what a release unit is.
 Furthermore, as one would learn in an ITIL course, the release management process is dependent on a thoroughly defined release policy.
-This article discusses release units and release policies in the context of the release management process.
+This article discusses release units and release policies.

 Release management: What is a release unit?